rsarwas/Photomentary/README.md

   image
 * Consider Connect/disconnect to the SMB server in class init/deinit; Currently done on every image load, although it seems to be cached, because subsequent connects are fast.
 Needs testing.
+Note: it takes about 34 seconds for the first connect to complete (there are about 14 connects pending before the connection succeeds.)
 * Need App Icon
 * Need splash screen
 * Need initial image (cached in bundle) while we wait for the first network image.